 ‘Gorm’ describes stupid and awkward behavior, not to be confused with ‘spleeny,’ which means wimpy.
 To get ‘ugly’ means to get angry or upset.

 “I know it,” equals Maine-speak for “I know, right?”

 ‘Horses’ refers to white-capped waves, while ‘dragon’s breath’ rises when the air is colder than the water.
 Mainers rarely refer to the sea or the ocean, preferring specific descriptions such as reach, thorofare or ‘haahr-bahr.

 To ‘hosey’ is to claim something up for grabs, as in, “I hosey the last piece of pie.”

-‘Limb out’ or ‘limb up’ is what summah people do to the trees that block their water view, since they’re not allowed to clear cut trees within 100 feet of the shoreline.
+‘Limb out’ or ‘limb up’ is what summah people do to the trees that block their water view, since they’re not allowed to clear cut trees within 75 or 100 feet of the shoreline, depending on the town.

 You can tell the rain will soon come when you see ‘mares’ tails’ or a ‘mackerel sky’ – wispy, patchy clouds.

 Mainers love to play cribbage, and most will tell you that ‘nineteen’ means a hand that has nothing in it.
 That’s because a score of ‘nineteen’ is mathematically impossible in cribbage.